atul-repo/parent-repo/README.md

 ├── team-B-app/        # Application owned by Team B
 │   └── subteam-B/     # Nested submodule for Subteam B

+How to add a child repository (e.g., team-A-app) as a submodule to a parent repository.

+Step 1: Navigate to the Parent Repo cd /path/to/parent-repo
+Step 2: Add the Child Repo as a Submodule git submodule add <CHILD_REPO_URL> <OPTIONAL_PATH>
+Step 3: Commit the Submodule Link git commit -m "feat: Add team-A-app as a submodule" git push origin main

 ## To clone this repository along with all submodules and nested submodules:

 git clone git@github.com:atul-repo/parent-repo.git